smiao-icims/test-pilot/docs/icims-ats-demo-simple.md

    - Locate the keyword search input field
    - Enter search term: "Computer Programmer"
    - Try one of these approaches in sequence:
-     - Click search button to execute search
+     - Click Search button on Job Search screen to start the search
      - Press Enter key while in the search field
      - If neither works, try tabbing to the search button and pressing Enter
    - Wait for search results to load completely (at least 1 second)